 One certainly has a good start in the Christian life.
 We are told in I Peter 2:2, "As newborn babes desire the sincere milk of the word that ye may grow thereby."
 Thus to the laughing, chuckling sinless babe on its mother's knee, the Christian is compared.
 We also see more beauty in this life which Jesus said was to be "wise as serpents and harmless as doves."
-It is of necessity a life of aches and disappointments; but these all come to prayer.
+It is of necessity a life of prayer.
 In Matt.
 26:41, Jesus says for us to watch and pray.
 Let us not forget to pray.
 In everything we are told to give thanks to God through Christ.
 What a privilege to carry everything to God in prayer!